-Prerequisites: A grade of "C" or better in BIOL 121, BIOL 122, BIOL 291, BIOL 292, BIOL 302, BIOL 309, CHEM 121, CHEM 122, CHEM 231 and CHEM 232.
-A study of integrative physiological processes inherent at all organizational levels that enhance the 182 2015-2017 normal operation of the human body as a single mechanical unit.
-Consideration will be given to disease and environmental factors that may disrupt the homeostatic operation of the human body.
-Three lectures.
+Prerequisites: A grade of "C" or better in BIOL 121, BIOL 122, BIOL 302, BIOL 309, CHEM 121, CHEM 122, CHEM 231, and CHEM 232.
+A study of integrative physiological processes inherent at all organizational levels thatenhance the 182 2015-2017 normal operation of the human body as a single mechanical unit.
+Consideration will begiven to disease and environmental factors that may disrupt the homeostatic operation of the human body.
+Three hours of lecture per week.
 Three semester credit hours.